 KISSIMMEE, Fla. -- Unified communications (UC) and mobility vendors have been hyping new and shiny business tablets for enterprise-class communications and collaboration, but UC managers aren't quite buying the message yet.
-IT pros attending Enterprise Connect this week are enthusiastic about tablets and thinking about supporting them -- but not for
+IT pros attending Enterprise Connect this week are enthusiastic about tablets and thinking about supporting them -- but not for mobile UC.

 Many UC pros at the Orlando-area conference this week said they plan to focus their business tablet strategy on supporting basic services -- email, calendaring, VPN -- as well as mobile-optimized versions of common business applications.
 Mobile UC functionality for tablets was greeted mostly with a shrug.